-Students should select courses that meet degree requirements and that are appropriate to their transfer objective.
+• Students should take elective courses to meet the minimum requirement of 62 hours required for the Associate of Science degree and that are appropriate to their transfer objective.
+Some of these courses could be prerequisites for core courses.

-Core courses can be used to satisfy some of these requirements.

 Students should consult with a counselor, academic advisor or program advisor (586.286.2288 Center Campus or 586.445.7211 South Campus).
-Refer to Degree and Certificate Requirements found on page 59.